Sage-is/WEB-Sage.Education-docs/docs/tutorials/tips/rag-tutorial.md

    ```

    ```
-   User: "How do I update Sage WebUI using Docker?"
+   User: "How do I update Sage.is AI-UI using Docker?"
    System: "Refer to `docker/updating.md`: Use `docker pull` and restart the container."
    ```